osboz/Rock-Paper-Scissors-Spock-Lizard/Readme.md

 ## Changes

-- Player can choose how many differernt choises they want to play with.
+- Player can choose how many differernt choices they want to play with.
 - Player can choose how many points the games goes to.
 - Player can chose to play again after game is won or lost.
 - Removed Rock, Paper, Scissors, Spock and Lizard in favor of using numbers.